OpenAgenda/wordpress/README.md

  * *Allow for embedded content* : If your events contain embedded content, tick this box to allow the corresponding HTML tags.
  * *Load default stylesheets* : The plugin provides very basic styling and depends heavily on your theme's styles.
 Disable this to rely 100% on your theme styles.
  * *Cache duration* : For performance reasons, basic requests to Openagenda are temporarily kept in cache.
 This settings controls the time to keep them cached, in seconds.
+ * *Delete all calendar content on uninstall ?* : controls whether you want to delete all your content on uninstall.
+ * *Delete all options on uninstall ?* : controls whether you want to delete all your calendar settings on uninstall.

+### Integrations settings

+The *Integrations* tab allows you to fine tune settings for various third party services the plugin uses.

+**OpenStreetmap integration settings :**

  * *Default map tiles link* : This is the map tile used for the various maps displayed by the plugin.
  * *Default map tiles attribution link* : this is the default attribution link placed on OpenStreetMaps.

- * *Delete all calendar content on uninstall ?* : controls whether you want to delete all your content on uninstall.
- * *Delete all options on uninstall ?* : controls whether you want to delete all your calendar settings on uninstall.
+**CloudImage integration settings :**

+ * *CloudImage API key* : If you wish to use CloudImage to serve your images, enter your API key here.

+ ### Permalinks settings

 In the *Permalinks* settings, you can change the prefix for your calendar pages.
 You cannot leave this blank as your URLs will conflict with WordPress' default pages and posts.

+### Customizer settings

 In the *Customizer*, a new panel is available to house various display settings.
 For now only a main color setting is available.